zippoy/luke/README.md

 * Viewing your documents and analyzing their field contents (for stored fields)
 * Searching in the index
-* Performing index maintanance: index sanity checking, index optimization (take a backup before running this!)
+* Performing index maintenance: index sanity checking, index optimization (take a backup before running this!)
 * Reading index from hdfs
 * Exporting the index or portion of it into an xml format
 * Testing your custom Lucene analyzers